HippoCampusRobotics/fav_docs/tutorials/ros.rst

 .. note:: Every time we create a new package we need to build our Catkin workspace with :code:`catkin build` and apply the updated package paths with :code:`source ~/.bashrc`.

 Nodes also require the ROS Master to run.
 Open two terminals (for example by splitting VS Code's internal terminal).
-In the first start the ROS master with
+In the first one, start the ROS master with

 .. code-block:: sh

    roscore

-In the second start the node via :code:`rosrun`:
+In the second one, start the node via :code:`rosrun`:

 .. code-block:: sh